Viktoria Suchantseva: Biography

-1968–1973 – student of Piano Department of Gnessin Russian Academy of Music.
-Received diploma with honors.
-Among Victoria Suchantseva’s tutors and professional mentors were A. Iokheles, V. Starodubovsky, S. Rapoport, G. Kunitsyn, R. Shirinyan, Y. Rags, K. Rozenshild, A. Alekseev.

-1969–1973 – student of Maxim Gorky Literature Institute (Poetry Department).
+From 1964 to 1968 she was a student of Gnessin Moscow Special School of Music (piano as a major study).
+From 1968–1973 she was a student of Piano Department of Gnessin Russian Academy of Music.
+From 1969–1973 she was a student of Maxim Gorky Literature Institute (Poetry Department).
 Her poems were published in “Iynost’” magazine, her own poetry collection was published later.

-1970 – married Evgeniy Kozlov, who was an alumnus of Moscow State University Philosophy Faculty.
-They were married happily for 35 years.

-1974–1976 – teacher at Voroshilovgrad State Music School (piano class).

-1976–1994 – lecturer at Voroshilovgrad State Pedagogical University named after Taras Shevchenko.
+In 1970 she married Evgeniy Kozlov, who was an alumnus of Moscow State University Philosophy Faculty.
+From 1974–1976 she worked as a teacher at Voroshilovgrad State Music School (piano class).
+Then from 1976–1994 she was a lecturer at Voroshilovgrad State Pedagogical University named after Taras Shevchenko.
 Head of the Theory, History of Music and Playing Musical Instruments Chair, Dean of Music and Musical Culture Department.

-1984 – defended candidate dissertation under the title: “Epistemological analysis of the role of a rhythm in the process of artistic creation” (Awarded Ph.
-D. degree in Philosophical Sciences, specialization: Aesthetics).

-1991 – defended doctoral dissertation under the title: “Category of time in music” (Awarded D. Sc. degree in Philosophical Sciences, specialization: Aesthetics).
+In 1984 she defended candidate dissertation under the title: “Epistemological analysis of the role of a rhythm in the process of artistic creation” and was awarded Ph.
+D. degree in Philosophical Sciences, specialization: Aesthetics.
+In 1991 she defended doctoral dissertation under the title: “Category of time in music” and was awarded D. Sc. degree in Philosophical Sciences, specialization: Aesthetics.